pascal-fb-martin/housekasa/README.md

   "system":{"set_relay_state":{"state":1}}}
 < {"system":{"set_relay_state":{"err_code":0}}}
 ```
 The array context.child_ids indicates which outlet(s) should be controlled.
 Apparently the protocol allows controlling multiple outlets in one command.
-The system.set_relay_state.state value indicates if the outlet should be turned off (0) or on (1).
+The "system.set_relay_state.state" value indicates if the outlet should be turned off (0) or on (1).

 The source item is optional.
 The context struct is mandatory (at least if one wants to control a subset of the outlets).